kitnil/awesome/README.md

 - [Diamond](https://github.com/python-diamond/Diamond) - Diamond is a python daemon that collects system metrics and publishes them to Graphite (and others).
 It is capable of collecting cpu, memory, network, i/o, load and disk metrics.
 Additionally, it features an API for implementing custom collectors for gathering metrics from almost any source.
 - [ytfs](https://github.com/rasguanabana/ytfs) - YouTube File System
 - [pinry](https://github.com/pinry/pinry) - The open-source core of Pinry, a tiling image board system for people who want to save, tag, and share images, videos and webpages in an easy to skim through format.
-- [gitless](https://github.com/gitless-vcs/gitless) - A version control system built on top of Git
+- [gitless](https://github.com/gitless-vcs/gitless) - A simple version control system built on top of Git
 - [Mathics](https://github.com/mathics/Mathics) - a general-purpose computer algebra system
 - [ckan](https://github.com/ckan/ckan) - CKAN is an open-source DMS (data management system) for powering data hubs and data portals.
 CKAN makes it easy to publish, share and use data.
 It powers catalog.data.gov, europeandataportal.eu/data, data.humdata.org among many other sites.
 - [quokka](https://github.com/quokkaproject/quokka) - LOOKING FOR NEW MAINTAINER - Quokka is a Content Management System - `docker run --rm -it -p 5000:5000 quokka/quokka`